DemeulemeesterTibe/rp-tibedm/app/README.md

 5. Now you can go to [http://localhost:3000](http://localhost:3000) to use the app

-### User manual
+## User manual

-Now that you have the app up and running through Docker or running local you can now use the app.
+Now that you have the app up and running through Docker or you have it running locally you can now use the app.
 There are 2 main pages you can use.

 The `Demo` page were have to do the following things to get audio files from chatgpt responses: